pgroenbaek/dbtracks-stf-profiles/README.md

 # DBTracks STF Profiles

-An attempt to mimic DBTracks as best as possible using the OpenRails STF track profile format.
+This is an attempt to mimic DBTracks as best as possible using the OpenRails STF track profile format.

-These profiles are meant to enable use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.
+These profiles allows for use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.

 ## Usage